Alhambra, Granada - Address, Phone Number

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Granada and book an accommodation of your choice.

-Book Alhambra Tickets And Tours
+Alhambra Sightseeing Tours

 This place is just magical and brimming with history.
 To be honest, it's big enough to spend hours there and you'd likely still end up feeling like you've not seen it all, especially if you're a history buff.
 It's definitely worth booking a guided tour since you'll learn things you'd struggle to find out and you'll see areas that you might just miss.
 Not only that but some tours end up being good value for money and can be booked at short notice, whereas you might not get into Alhambra on spec.
 Word of advice though: don't go middle of the day during the summer - it gets very hot up there.